brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 **How it works:**
 - Uses direct registry manipulation to enable LDWS
 - Checks if LDWS is already enabled to prevent redundant configuration
-- Reboots the device to apply registry changes
+- Reboots the player to apply registry changes
 - No password protection (less secure than other methods)

 ### Configuration Options:
 These registry keys work independently and can be used separately:
 - `http_server`: Sets the port number for the HTTP server (enables LDWS on specified port)
-- `dwse`: Enables the local DWS when disabled from setup package (only needed if previously disabled by setup)
+- `dwse`: Enables the Local DWS when disabled from the Setup (only needed if previously disabled by the Setup)

 ## Running the Examples

 **Note**: Check the console output for additional information regarding accessing the web interface with your configured password.
 (See [BrightSign Shell documentation](https://docs.brightsign.biz/developers/brightsign-shell) for console access)

 ### Method 1 (BrightScript - Recommended)
-1. Copy `autorun.brs` (from this directory) to the root of your SD card.
+1. Copy `autorun.brs` (from this directory) to the root of your microSD card.
-2. Insert the SD card into your BrightSign player and power on (or restart if already running).
+2. Insert the microSD card into your BrightSign player and power on (or restart if already running).
-3. The device will automatically configure LDWS and reboot if necessary.
+3. The player will automatically configure LDWS and reboot if necessary.
-4. Check the console output for the actual device IP address
+4. Check the console output for the player's IP address

 ### Method 2 (Node.js)
 1. Ensure your BrightSign player supports Node.js applications.
-2. Copy both `javascript/autorun.brs` and `javascript/index.js` to the root of your SD card.
+2. Copy both `javascript/autorun.brs` and `javascript/index.js` to the root of your microSD card.
-3. Insert the SD card into your BrightSign player and power on (or restart if already running).
+3. Insert the microSD card into your BrightSign player and power on (or restart if already running).
-4. The device will automatically reboot.
+4. The player will automatically reboot.
-5. Check the console output for the actual device IP address
+5. Check the console output for the player's IP address

 ### Method 3 (Registry - Not recommended)
-1. Copy `registry-config/autorun.brs` to the root of your SD card.
+1. Copy `registry-config/autorun.brs` to the root of your microSD card.
-2. Insert the SD card into your BrightSign player and power on (or restart if already running).
+2. Insert the microSD card into your BrightSign player and power on (or restart if already running).
-3. The script will automatically reboot the device for changes to take effect.
+3. The script will automatically reboot the player for changes to take effect.
-4. Access the web interface at `https://<device-ip>/` (no password required with this method).
+4. Access the web interface at `https://<player-ip>/` (no password required with this method).
-5. Check the console output for the actual device IP address
+5. Check the console output for the player's IP address

 ## Accessing the LDWS Web Interface

 Once LDWS is enabled:

-1. **Find the Device IP Address:**
+1. **Find the player's IP Address:**
    - **Methods 1 & 2:** Check the console output after running the examples - the actual IP address will be displayed (see [BrightSign Shell documentation](https://docs.brightsign.biz/developers/brightsign-shell) for console access)
    - **Alternative methods:**
      - Check your router's connected devices
-     - Boot the player without an SD card to see network information on screen
+     - Boot the player without a microSD card to see network information on screen
-     - Use the device serial number: navigate to `http://brightsign-<serial>.local` (replace `<serial>` with your device's serial number)
+     - Use the player serial number: navigate to `http://brightsign-<serial>.local` (replace `<serial>` with your player's serial number)

 2. **Access the Web Interface:**
    - Open a web browser on a computer/laptop connected to the same network
-   - Navigate to `https://<device-ip>/`; by default, the Diagnostic Web Server is enabled on port 80
+   - Navigate to `https://<player-ip>/`; by default, the Diagnostic Web Server is enabled on port 80
    - Enter the configured password when prompted (default: "your_password_here" for all examples)

 ## Security Considerations